AksoEo/docs/api/notif_templating.md

 	}
 }
 ```

+## `congress_registration`
+This is used to send out registration confirmation notifs to new registrants.
+It inherits all fields from `congress`.

 ## `vote_cast_ballot`
 This is used to send out notifications that an eligible voter can cast their vote in a ballot, either as the first notif or as a reminder to those who have not yet voted.
 It inherits all fields from `codeholder` and adds the following fields: